Dynamics of Global Emission Permit Prices and Regional Social Cost of Carbon under Noncooperation: Introduction

+A comparative analysis of the roles of emission caps and the ETS further illustrates several key findings.
+First, the findings indicate that the ETS with the baseline emission caps leads to higher emissions under noncooperation, as regions with binding emission caps can purchase permits from less constrained regions, exploiting the surplus permits in the initial years.
+This highlights the necessity of maintaining stringent global emission caps to ensure the efficient functioning of the ETS.
+Second, our welfare analysis reveals that when the global emission cap is sufficiently tight, the ETS can lead to welfare improvements for all participating regions.
+These welfare improvements reflect efficiency gains achieved by reallocating abatement efforts across regions through market mechanisms.

-Our final contribution is a comprehensive comparative analysis of the roles of emission caps and the global ETS.
-We find that the global ETS leads to higher emissions under noncooperation, because regions with binding emission caps can purchase permits from regions with less restrictive caps, exploiting the excessively abundant emission permits in the initial years.
-This implies that it is important to maintain a stringent emission cap at the global level to make the ETS work efficiently.
-Moreover, we show that a stricter emission cap leads to a higher permit price for every region.
-For example, if all the regions achieve net zero emissions by 2050, the emission permit price can reach up to \$1,539 per ton of carbon by 2049.
-However, even with this strict emission restriction, the global temperature is still projected to rise by 1.62°C by the end of this century.
-These findings suggest that achieving the global target of limiting the temperature rise to 1.5°C requires even stronger emission commitments than those outlined in the Glasgow Pact.
-Our results are in qualitative agreement with the analysis of other IAMs \citep{ven2023,meinshausen2022,elzen2022}, which find that the strengthened post-Glasgow NDC targets, encompassing both near-term and long-term goals, are insufficient to limit warming to 1.5°C above pre-industrial levels, but, if fully implemented, could limit warming to below 2°C. To ensure that our results are robust, we have performed sensitivity analysis by choosing alternative climate damage and abatement cost parameters obtained by fitting these parameters to other literature data.
+Additionally, leveraging the flexibility of our model, we evaluate two additional set of policy scenarios, including a partial ETS participation and alternative emission caps consistent with different net-zero targets.
+Recognizing the challenges of achieving international cooperation on climate policies, we consider a scenario in which one major region (the United States) opts out of the global cap-and-trade system.
+The results show that the United States experiences a notable welfare gain.
+This outcome underscores strong free-rider incentives, as the opt-out region faces a lighter abatement burden while benefiting from the emission reductions undertaken by participating regions.
+In a second policy experiment, we find that tightening the global emission cap leads to higher permit prices across future periods.
+For instance, if all regions achieve net-zero emissions by 2050, the permit price could reach \$1,621 per ton of carbon by 2049.
+However, even with such strict emissions restrictions, the global temperature is projected to rise by 1.62°C by the end of the century.
+These results suggest that meeting the global target of limiting warming to 1.5°C will require even more stringent emission reduction commitments than those set out in the Glasgow Pact, albeit at the cost of significantly higher permit prices.
+Our results are qualitatively consistent with the findings of other IAMs \citep{ven2023,meinshausen2022,elzen2022}, which indicate that the strengthened post-Glasgow NDC and net-zero targets, covering both near-term and long-term goals, are insufficient to limit warming to 1.5°C above the pre-industrial level, though full implementation could restrict warming to below 2°C. Finally, to ensure the robustness of our results, we conduct sensitivity analyses using alternative parameter values for climate damages and abatement costs, calibrated to empirical estimates reported in the key existing literature.